 Ramp and Divvy both have a lot to offer to businesses seeking corporate cards.
 With few if any fees, ample features for expense management and spend control, numerous software integrations, and cashback rewards, either of these cards can be a good choice.

-Most business credit card issuers require your SSN when you apply, as this allows them to perform a hard inquiry on your personal credit report and to establish the personal guarantee that most business credit cards require.
+Most business credit card issuers require your SSN when you apply.
 However, in certain instances, it may be possible for you to obtain business credit without providing your SSN and avoid personal liability and a hard credit pull.
 This article will detail the circumstances in which you can apply for business credit cards with your EIN only.

 Two factors in particular influence our decision to recommend Brex over Divvy in most cases: Divvy’s foreign transaction fees and user reviews indicating that, for some, the Divvy application process is difficult.
 Combined with a concerning lack of transparency about Divvy’s eligibility terms, companies looking for a credit card might prefer the easy application process and clear eligibility requirements they’ll find with Brex.

 Divvy is a corporate card that delivers impressive expense management tools.
 But it’s not right for everyone.
 Are you looking for Divvy alternatives?
-If your company is on the hunt for a Divvy credit card alternative, you’ve got options.
+If your company is looking for a Divvy credit card alternative, you’ve got options.

 No single corporate card is the best Brex alternative for every business.
 However, our favorite Brex alternative, Ramp, combines many of the benefits of Brex with features Brex doesn’t offer, like the ability to set daily spending limits.